 For the last few months, I’ve been engaged in a project that has taken up almost all of my focus and creativity.
 In the next week or so, I will be finishing this assignment.
 As I’ve been working my way through the different elements, I’ve been pleased with my progress.
 It’s the first time I’ve attempted anything like it, so the learning curve has been interesting and to witness my own development along the way has been uplifting.
 The whole experience has been enlightening and I was so sure that as I neared the end, I would be feeling overjoyed to complete the process.
 But I’m afraid to say, this was not the case.
-The trouble with nearing completion is there was something dark, looming on the horizon that filled me with a sense of dread.
+The trouble with nearing completion is there’s something dark, looming on the horizon that fills me with a sense of dread.

 A Feeling Of Uneasiness